- Safety and Health Topics

 Due to the potential exposure to deadly micro-organisms a bioterrorism incident poses a considerable health risk to those exposed and "first responders".
 These responders may include public health officials, law enforcement, firefighters, paramedics, and the military.
 There are an unlimited number of potential biological agents that could be used in bioterrorism attacks, although some are more deadly and likely to be used than others.
 Biological agents include bacterial agents, toxins, and viruses.

 The following links provide information about recognizing bioterrorism hazards.
-For more information about specific agents, see OSHA's Anthrax eTool and Botulism, Plague, Ricin, Smallpox, Tularemia, and Viral Hemorrhagic Fevers (VHFs) Safety and Health Topics Pages.
+For more information about specific agents, see OSHA's Anthrax, Botulism, Plague, Ricin, Smallpox, Tularemia, and Viral Hemorrhagic Fevers (VHFs) Safety and Health Topics Pages.

 - Bioterrorism Agents/Diseases.
 Centers for Disease Control and Prevention (CDC).
 Provides an A-Z listing of biological agents with bioterrorist potential.
 Includes links to fact sheets for many of the agents.